ashishvshenoy/ashishvshenoy.github.io/_posts/2017-03-21-how-i-built-a-convolutional-neural-network-in-java.md

 The best test set accuracy achieved using this was 81.46% with 33 test errors in a test set of 178 images.

 ## Architecture and Config
-The following image depicts the CNN structure that I built and will be explaining in the following sections.
+The following image depicts the CNN structure that I built.

 ![CNN.png]({{site.baseurl}}/img/CNN.png)

+The configuration of the network is as follows :

 | Input | 4 x 32 x 32 |
 | Leaky ReLU coefficient | 0.01 |